 Bamboo Wood is hollow and for the most part, should sink right away.
 If for whatever reason you find that there is some difficulty keeping the wood submerged, consider tying down or mounting the poles into place.
 Other than that, simply place it directly in the tank and form it to the desired position.

 Driftwood Similar To Bamboo Wood

-In conclusion, Bamboo Stakes is a good type of vi barium wood to experiment with.
-It’s safe for the most enclosures as well as its inhabitants and can be a very forgiving hardscape material to work with.
+In conclusion, bamboo stakes are a good type of vivarium wood to experiment with.
+It’s safe for most enclosures as well as its inhabitants and can be a very forgiving hardscape material to work with.
 This is an absolutely essential ingredient to have in any kind of Asian theme setup and it will more than likely last the life of the vivarium.
-If you liked this guide to Bamboo Wood, feel free to let us know your ideas towards using this softwood in future setups!
+If you liked this guide to Bamboo Wood, feel free to let us know your ideas for using this softwood in future setups!